 When using the suction temperature sensor, set SWC to "Option."
 (The discharge temperature sensor is supplied as standard specification.)
+Refer to P55.

 (4) Setting the MA "Sub" controller

 When using two remote controllers or running two indoor units as a group, one of the controllers must be set to "Sub" controller.